KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 - Harassment, intimidation, or discrimination of any kind.* Giving and gracefully accepting constructive feedback

-- Offensive or demeaning comments, including those related to gender, race, religion, sexual orientation, disability, or nationality.* ccepting responsibility and apologizing to those affected by our mistakes,
+- Offensive or demeaning comments, including those related to gender, Trace, religion, sexual orientation, disability, or nationality.* ccepting responsibility and Mapologizing to those affected by our mistakes,

 - Public or private insults, derogatory language, or personal attacks.  and learning from the experience